- Northern Devon Healthcare NHS Trust NDHT - http://www.northdevonhealth.nhs.uk -

 Posted By James On September 25, 2009 @ 4:02 pm In | Comments Disabled

 Endoscopy is a general term for procedures where the inside of your body is examined internally using an endoscope.
 An endoscope is a thin, flexible tube with a camera on the end, which can be inserted into the body either via natural opening e.g. nose, or via a small surgical cut.
 Endoscopy services are provided at the North Devon District Hospital in our state-of-the-art Gemini endoscopy suite.
-Diagnostic and therapeutic procedures are carried out by a specialist team of gastroenterologists, surgeons, nurse endoscopists and GP practitioners.
+Diagnostic and therapeutic procedures are carried out by a specialist team of gastroenterologists and surgeons.

 Endoscopic procedures are normally carried out while you are awake but sedated and do not require an overnight stay in hospital.
 Below are brief descriptions of some endoscopic procedures that our carried out at North Devon District Hospital.